orbs-network/orbs-spec/behaviors/consensus-algorithms/lean-helix.md

 #### Check if Prepared
 * Check the log(View = message.view)
-  * If a PRE_PREPARE message AND 2xf PRPARE messages are logged with Block_hash equal to the PRE_PREPARE message.Block_hash.
+  * If a PRE_PREPARE message AND exactly (trigger once) 2xf PRPARE messages are logged with Block_hash equal to the PRE_PREPARE message.Block_hash.
     * Set my_state.Prepared
     * Call `OnPrepared`